 Most people had terrific experiences with World Remit, but we should not take complaints into consideration.
-The complaints are quite repetitive across the board, and the Glassdoor reviews gives us insight to a startup-mentality company which is not well-organized, which can explain delays in transfers, and incompetent service.
+The complaints are quite repetitive across the board, and the Glassdoor reviews gives us insight to a startup-mentality company which is starting to get more organized, and explains delays in transfers, and incompetent service.

 The bottom line is that it’s probably a very good service but it will take years of running until it gets to perfection.